adamPlusPlus/FeatSpec/reference/pipeline-steps/core/theoria.md

 **Theoria Tasks:**

 **CRITICAL INSTRUCTION**: Your output must be **cNodes and cElements**, not summaries or explanations.
-Extract the actual theoria cNodes from the input using **direct quotes and minimal interpretation**.
+Extract the actual theoria cNodes from the input.
 Do NOT explain what theoria is.
-Do NOT interpret or summarize.
-Do NOT add explanatory text.
-Extract ONLY what exists in the input.
+Do NOT invent content that doesn't exist in the input.
+Extract what exists in the input, using direct quotes when available, or extracting the essential content when the meaning is clear but wording differs.

-1. **Extract Theoria cNodes** (directly from the input)
+1. **Extract Theoria cNodes** (from the input)
    - Identify each distinct theoric orientation, assumption, or frame **as a separate cNode**
    - Label each cNode with its type: `theoria`
-   - Extract sighting, posture, or frame **as direct quotes or minimal paraphrases from input** - NO interpretation
+   - Extract sighting, posture, or frame **from input** - use direct quotes when available, otherwise extract the essential orientation content
-   - Extract epistemic mode and episteme **as direct quotes from input ONLY** - if not present as explicit quotes, OMIT this section - NO interpretation, NO summarization
+   - Extract epistemic mode and episteme **from input** - extract if present, otherwise OMIT this section
-   - Extract ontological assumptions **as direct quotes from input** - NO interpretation
+   - Extract ontological assumptions **from input** - extract what ontological assumptions are described

 2. **Extract cAtoms** (from the input)
-   - Identify each axiomatic foundation **as a cAtom**
+   - Identify statements that **function as axiomatic foundations** — these are non-negotiable assumptions, structural premises, or foundational claims that anchor other structures
+   - Look for:
+     - Explicit axiomatic language ("X is foundational", "X must", "there is no excuse", "should always", "states", etc.)
+     - **AND** implicit axiomatic foundations — statements that function as non-negotiable premises even if not explicitly labeled as such
+     - Strong assertions that serve as structural assumptions
+     - Claims that other statements depend upon or presuppose
+     - Non-derivable premises that ground the reasoning
    - Label each cAtom with its type: `cAtom`
-   - Extract what each cAtom anchors **as cAtom properties**
+   - Extract what each cAtom anchors **as cAtom properties** — what structures, claims, or reasoning depend on this foundation
+   - **CRITICAL**: Extract cAtoms based on their **functional role** as axiomatic foundations, not just explicit axiomatic language.
+If a statement serves as a foundational premise that other content depends upon, it qualifies as a cAtom.

 3. **Extract Possibility Space cNodes** (from the input)
    - Identify askable questions **as cNodes** (type: `question-askable`)